 To get rid of the watermark, mouse over the asset thumbnail in your library and click the License & Save to button.

 You can easily add assets to your libraries from Adobe’s growing family of mobile apps and services.
 Assets are automatically converted to the right formats for use in your desktop or mobile apps.

-Once assets are saved to CC Libraries, you can reuse them in your designs — in the same file, another project, or another app — without worrying that you’ll grab the wrong versions.
+Once assets are saved to CC Libraries, reuse them in your designs — in the same file, another project, or another app — without worrying that you’ll grab the wrong versions.

 To add a graphic asset to your project, drag it directly from the library onto your Illustrator artboard, Photoshop canvas, InDesign layout, Premiere Pro or Animate timeline, or web page layout in Dreamweaver or Muse.